cosmos/gaia/.github/PULL_REQUEST_TEMPLATE/others.md

 - [ ] Included the correct [type prefix](https://github.com/commitizen/conventional-commit-types/blob/v3.0.0/index.json) in the PR title
 - [ ] Targeted the correct branch (see [PR Targeting](https://github.com/cosmos/gaia/blob/main/CONTRIBUTING.md#pr-targeting))
 - [ ] Provided a link to the relevant issue or specification
-- [ ] Reviewed "Files changed" and left comments if necessary
+- [ ] Reviewed "Files changed" and left comments if necessary <!-- relevant if the changes are not obvious -->
 - [ ] Confirmed all CI checks have passed

 ### Reviewers Checklist